Being an Infertility Patient Advocate in the Doctor’s Office & the White House

 Cancer and infertility legislation patient advocacy

-Dr. Cardozo and others worked alongside a team from the legal and communications departments at Women & Infants Hospital, and together were able to introduce and get passed a bill in the Rhode Island legislature.
+The doctors at the Fertility Center worked alongside a team from the legal and communications departments at Women & Infants Hospital, and together were able to introduce and get passed a bill in the Rhode Island legislature.
 The bill revised infertility law by providing a new, separate definition that requires coverage for fertility preservation services when a medically necessary treatment may directly or indirectly cause infertility.

 Governor Gina Raimondo signed the bill into law in July 2017.
 Rhode Island and Connecticut were the first states in the country to pass legislation that requires insurers to provide some coverage for fertility preservation services.

 We need patient advocates who are infertility patients

 Would YOU like to get involved?
 The BIGGEST impact is made NOT by the doctors and other professionals who advocate, but by patients who come and share their stories.
 Legislators want to hear from YOU, their constituents, about how bills like these would affect you and your life.
 There are lots of ways to get involved locally, and in addition, please consider joining us in Washington next year!